codenameoperative/what-is-life/README.md

 # 🎮 What is Life?
 (Development Halted)

-**Notice (October 2025):** Development of "What is Life?" has been temporarily halted due to unforeseen circumstances.
-I am currently focusing all my efforts on another large-scale project that requires my full attention.

-Development may potentially resume between late December 2025 and mid-August 2026, depending on the progress of my current commitments.

-All current development work will be pushed to the repository for archival purposes, but no further updates are planned at this time.
-Thank you for your understanding and support.
+**Notice (October 2025):** I'm back!
+Development of "What is Life?" is resuming after a brief hiatus.
+An exciting update is coming in late October to early november with new features and improvements.
+Stay tuned for more details!

 ---